ReproducibiliTea-org/reproducibiliTea/_journal-clubs/mannheim.md

 organisers: [Juli Nagel]
 contact: juliane.nagel@zi-mannheim.de
 additional-contact: []
-address: [Zentralinstitut fÃ¼r Seelische Gesundheit, "J5 Forschungs- und VerwaltungsgebÃ¤ude", "Dep.
+address: [Central Institute of Mental Health, "J5, Research and administration building", "Dep.
 Klinische Psychologie", "Room 333", "68159 Mannheim"]
 country: Germany
 geolocation: [49.492793033169804, 8.46544861793518]
-last-message-timestamp: 1667575713
+last-message-timestamp: 1675867309
 last-message-level: 0
 last-update: juliane.nagel@zi-mannheim.de
-last-update-timestamp: 1667575713
+last-update-timestamp: 1675867309
 last-update-message: >-
-  update date for next meeting
+  update next meeting info

 ---

 This ReproducibiliTea is associated with the Mannheim Open Science Meetup, bringing together open science enthusiasts across various institutions in Mannheim.
 Find us on Twitter @MAOpenScience

 As our community consists of various disciplines, the ReproducibiliTea Mannheim wants to cover open science topics of broader interest.
-Meetings will be held monthly.
-Being "born" during the pandemic, we don't have a real life meeting location (yet!).
+Meetings will be held monthly at every 2nd Tuesday of the month at the Central Institute of Mental Health, Mannheim

-Our next meeting will take place on November 9th 2022, 17:30 (timezone: Berlin), where we will discuss
+Our next meeting will take place on February 14th, 17:30, where we will discuss

-Van den Akker, O., van Assen, M. A. L. M., Enting, M., de Jonge, M., Ong, H., Rüffer, F. F., … Bakker, M. (2022, October 18).
-Selective Hypothesis Reporting in Psychology: Comparing Preregistrations and Corresponding Publications. https://doi.org/10.31222/osf.io/nf6mq
+Sigurdson MK, Sainani KL, Ioannidis JPA, Homeopathy can offer empirical insights on treatment effects in a null field, Journal of Clinical Epidemiology (2023), doi: https://doi.org/10.1016/j.jclinepi.2023.01.010

-Email us for the link to join!
+Email us for details on how to join!